RashidEriyakalam/Automating-Crypto-Website-API-Pull-Using-Python/README.md

-# Automating Crypto Website API Pull Using Python
+# Automating Crypto Website API Pull Using Python.

 This project demonstrates how to automate the retrieval of cryptocurrency data from a website using Python and visualize it.
 It involves extracting data from the website's API, cleaning and analyzing the data, and creating visualizations for trends.